-What is shoplifting?
+What is Shoplifting?

-What can happen to me if I shoplift?
+What Can Happen to Me if I Shoplift?

-In many places shoplifting counts as a crime of moral turpitude.
-Which is a fancy way of saying that the crime violates the standards of morality expected of people in a community or society.
-Because you are taking something that does not belong to you, the court and the law sees the act of shoplifting as a morally offensive act, and classifies it as such.
-This can hurt you when applying to jobs or other things, like travel or applications for a visa to the United States there are other consequences to consider.
+In New Jersey, shoplifting counts as a crime of moral turpitude.
+This is a fancy way of saying that the crime violates the standards of morality expected of people in a community or society.
+Because shoplifters are taking something that does not belong to them, the court and the law sees the act of shoplifting as a morally offensive act, and classifies it as such.
+This can hurt job prospects or other things.
+But for immigrants living in the United States there are other consequences to consider.

-Can I be deported for shoplifting?
+Can I be Deported for Shoplifting?

 Contact a Lawyer Today